ytgov/our-clean-future/README.md

 # Our Clean Future

-This app is used by 10 departments in Yukon Government to record data on ~230 indicators for the [Our Clean Future](https://yukon.ca/our-clean-future) initiative.
+This app enables Yukon Government to record and analyze data on ~230 indicators for the [Our Clean Future](https://yukon.ca/our-clean-future) initiative.

 >We live in a world that’s rapidly changing.
 Climate change is threatening ecosystems, subsistence harvesting, infrastructure, leisure activities, and many other aspects of our lives.
 >